19 Sep Office Visits, Telehealth, Urgent Care, or ER?

 Emergency rooms are open 24 hours a day, 365 days a year, and offer skilled staff and technology to treat severe, acute or chronic illnesses or injuries.
 Emergency rooms also have advanced capabilities to test for and treat more complex health issues.

 However, ER treatment costs are much higher than urgent care or PCP office visits.
-For example, the cost to treat a sinus infection at an ER can cost just over $600.
-At an urgent care clinic, that same treatment may cost just over $100—a difference of $500.
+For example, visiting the ER for a respiratory infection costs approximately $100 for an urgent care visit, while it could cost over $1,000 for treatment at the emergency room.

 When should I go to the ER?